-C2.
+C5.
 How do you handle the non-functional requirements?

-Do you integrate these with the functional ones initially or after you have considered the functional ones and built a skeleton architecture?

-How do the functional and non-functional aspects interplay in the design of an architecture?
+- Do you integrate these with the functional ones initially or after you have considered the functional ones and built a skeleton architecture? - How do the functional and non-functional aspects interplay in the design of an architecture?
 Is there an ordering or a set of priorities for non-functional requirements?

-C3.
+C6.
 Do you have domain-specific standard or generic styles, structures, patterns, transformations, or techniques for non-functional requirements?
-Do you have preferred ones and why?
-Examples?

-For example, there are standard techniques used in telephone switches - eg, watch dog timers which are used for certain kinds of reliability and fault diagnosis techniques.
+- Do you have preferred ones and why?
+Examples? - For example, there are standard techniques used in telephone switches eg, watch dog timers which are used for certain kinds of reliability and fault diagnosis techniques.

-- C4.
+C7.
 While designing the architecture, what do you look for in the requirements?

-Do you try to reflect the unique characteristics of the problem in the architecture?
-What are some examples? - C5.
-In designing an architecture, what do you do with a requirement that you know will entail an overly complex or costly system? - C6.
+- Do you try to reflect the unique characteristics of the problem in the architecture? - What are some examples?

+C8.
+In designing an architecture, what do you do with requirements that you know will entail an overly complex or costly system?

+C9.
 How do you evaluate the architectures?

-Is there a formal evaluation process?
-What is it?
+• Is there a formal evaluation process?
+How does it work?